The EMDR International Association

 was originally formed in 1995, as a 501(c)(3) charitable organization,

-to provide professional support for clinicians trained in EMDR.
+to provide professional support for clinicians trained in EMDR therapy.
 EMDRIA

 was charged with setting standards for training, providing ongoing

 professional education, providing a forum for discussion and the